List of Cleveland Guardians seasons: Record by decade

 The following table describes the Guardians' regular season win–loss record by decades.

-Records are current through October 3, 2021.
+Records are current through the 2025 season.

-These statistics are from Baseball-Reference.com's Cleveland Indians History & Encyclopedia, except where noted, and are current as of October 3, 2021.
+These statistics are from Baseball-Reference.com's Cleveland Guardians Team History & Encyclopedia, except where noted, and are current as of September 29, 2024.

 Postseason record by year

-The Guardians have made the postseason 16 times in their history, with their first being in 1920 and the most recent being in 2022.
+The Guardians have made the postseason 18 times in their history, with their first being in 1920 and the most recent being in 2025.